-Alocasia low rider is a short or dwarf form of the popular Alocasia plant.
+Alocasia low rider of the Araceae family is a short or dwarf form of the popular Alocasia plant.
 This beautiful dwarf with magnificent leaves is native to Asia and other nearby countries.

 Growing it is super easy so long as you can mimic its natural habitat in terms of its lighting, temperature, and humidity needs.